JonasGessner/JGProgressHUD/README.md

 Requirements
 ------------

-- Base SDK of iOS/tvOS 11 or higher.
+- Base SDK of iOS/tvOS 11.0 or higher.
-- Deployment target of iOS/tvOS 8.0 or higher.
+- Deployment target of iOS 8.0, tvOS 9.0 or higher.

 JGProgressHUD can also be used by projects written in Swift.
 See <a href="https://github.com/JonasGessner/JGProgressHUD#installation">Installation</a> for details.